 A dental implant is an artificial root that is then typically covered with a porcelain crown.
 There are two main components to this treatment; the surgical installation of the metal implant, and the restoration of the dental surface.

 The surgical phase is performed by a dental specialist, typically a periodentist or oral surgeon.
+Although many general dentists will tell you they can perform the implant surgery, you should think twice.
+Dr. Larsen believes the best results are obtained when implants are placed by specialists that perform this surgery on a daily basis.
 The implant, or root replacement, is precisely placed in your jawbone and the gum sealed around the site.
-This implant and the bone fuse together during the 3 to 6-month healing process.
+This implant and the bone fuse together during a 3 to 6-month healing process.
 This process is called osseo-integration and it firmly anchors the implant to the bone structure.
-Now the restoration can begin.
+Dr. Larsen works closely with a couple of surgical specialists and can help coordinate your treatment.